nickgrasley/ml-record-linking/README.md

 data is stored for a user.
 I have defined a couple common record sets as examples.
 (note: the abc package used here allows Python to define abstract classes.)

+The first example is RecordDict.
+This implements a record set as a dictionary.
+A dictionary is great if you only have to look up uids because its inner structure is built for extremely fast lookup.
+RecordDB will be coded up for working on sql servers.
+RecordDataFrame will be coded up for working with DataFrames.

 CompareBase is the interface that defines how record sets are compared.
 Since comparing a record in record set 1 to every record in record set 2 is often computationally infeasible, CompareBase defines a container for record pairs